exodus23-13/zooms/contributing.md

 You will also need a working Go toolchain.
 You can get one from http://golang.org/doc/install.

-To be able to fully-build Zeus, you will also need to install a couple additional Go runtimes.
+To be able to fully-build Zooms, you will also need to install a couple additional Go runtimes.
 See http://dave.cheney.net/2012/09/08/an-introduction-to-cross-compilation-with-go.
-Zeus currently builds for darwin/amd64, linux/amd64, and linux/386.
+Zooms currently builds for darwin/amd64, linux/amd64, and linux/386.

 ## Step 2: Paths, etc.

-You should check out this repository into `$GOPATH/src/github.com/burke/zeus`.
+You should check out this repository into `$GOPATH/src/github.com/exodus23-13/zooms`.
 Often `$GOPATH` will be set to `~/go`, but this is configurable.
 If you've just installed Go, you'll have to set this up yourself in your shell config.
 The Go site [has documentation on this](http://golang.org/doc/code.html).

 ## Step 3: Dependencies

-cd into the zeus project directory and run `./dev-bootstrap.sh`.
-This will fetch and compile a couple libraries zeus uses for terminal interaction and such.
+cd into the zooms project directory and run `./dev-bootstrap.sh`.
+This will fetch and compile a couple libraries zooms uses for terminal interaction and such.

 ## Step 4: Building

-### Context: How zeus is structured
+### Context: How zooms is structured

-The core of zeus is a single go program that acts as the coordinating process (master, e.g. `zeus start`), or the client (called per-command, e.g. `zeus client`).
+The core of zooms is a single go program that acts as the coordinating process (master, e.g. `zooms start`), or the client (called per-command, e.g. `zooms client`).
 This code is cross-compiled for a handful of different architectures and bundled with a ruby gem.
 The ruby gem contains all the shim code necessary to boot a rails app under the control of the master process.

 ### Building